The 6 best niacinamide serums to nourish your skin's barrier and smooth fine lines

 However, I am a little impatient and like to see immediate results as well as long-term gains.
 I have passed on to my 70-year-old mum who has very dry skin for her to use for a longer period of time.
 I’ll keep you posted!

-Pros: Trusted brand, pure and dependable ingredients.
-Is pleasant to use with a nice, lightweight texture and very hydrating.
+Reasons to buy: Trusted brand, pure and dependable ingredients.
+It is pleasant to use with a nice, lightweight texture and very hydrating.

-Pros: Gives a burst of hydration to parched skin and creates a lovely smooth skin base for makeup.
-Skin feels supple after use and after two weeks, skin is noticeably brighter and more even-toned.
+Reasons to buy: Gives a burst of hydration to parched skin and creates a lovely smooth skin base for makeup.

-Cons: Consistency is very watery which some users may not like - and it wouldn’t last long if you adhere to the recommended dose.
+Reasons to avoid: Consistency is very watery, which some users may not like - and it wouldn’t last long if you adhere to the recommended dose.

 RRP: £50 | Key ingredients: Niacinamide combined with organic Sea Holly extract